 Walking Shirtless Scene: On arriving at the town, he wears three things above his waist, one is the aforementioned cape and the other two are his gloves.
 After dealing with the bandits, his new outfit includes an open waistcoat (which, as his large sprite shows, still exposes impressive abs).

 The second protagonist.
 A snarky young man who lives in the city of Gloria, in The Empire.
-He's in Class F at the school, slightly aloof...and has magic powers in a society where they're strictly controlled.
+He's in Class F at Great Justice High, slightly aloof...and has magic powers in a society where they're strictly controlled.

 I Gave My Word: They've agreed not to harm any of the townsfolk (although outsiders are fair game).
 Of course this is more out of fear of the hero who made them promise not to than any sincerity on their part.
 One also agrees not to use magic if he's defeated by mundane means (although it's left ambiguous if he'll keep to it).